BeltArtist(s)Object Creation Datecirca 1890-1920Medium & Supportbrass and stringDimensions

 New York: QCC Art Gallery Press.Physical Description

-Belt with a band made of small brass rings and three pendants.
-One pendant is in the form of a crotal bell, while the other two pendants are in the shape of leaves.
+Belt made of brass beads with brass pendants.
+The central pendant is in the form of a crotal bell attached to a short rod with a large suspension loop.
+Two pendants are curved forms and the other seven are in the shape of what have been described as banana leaves.
 Primary Object Classification Costume and Costume Accessories Primary Object TypebeltCollection AreaAfricanRights

 If you are interested in using an image for a publication, please visit http://umma.umich.edu/request-image